MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 ### Step 5: Import the prebuilt solution

-The SAP Integration prebuilt solution contains apps, flows, and other components that work together to simplify the SAP ERP integration with the Power Platform.
+The SAP integration [prebuilt solution](solutions.md) contains apps, flows, and other components that work together to simplify the SAP ERP integration with the Power Platform.

 Take the following steps to download and then import the solution: